-If you love nature, trees, water, views, wide open spaces, and extensive walking trails (and seriously, who doesn’t?), you’ll love Lake Oswego, a uniquely beautiful community, with an iconic blue lake at the center.
+If you love nature, trees, water, views, and extensive walking trails ... you’ll love Lake Oswego, a uniquely beautiful community, with an iconic blue lake at the center.

 Lake Oswego Neighborhood Guide